2018 United States Senate election in Delaware: Debates

 Councilman Rob Arlett and businessman Gene Truono had four debates in total.
 They were normally live streamed on Facebook and uploaded to YouTube.
-A fifth debate was planned, but Truono withdrew from the debate because he the organizers refused to give him control over what questions could not be asked.
+A fifth debate was planned, but Truono withdrew from the debate because the organizers refused to give him control over what questions could not be asked.
 Instead organizers held a forum with all the other candidates for the U.S. Senate and other state offices.
 Five candidates attended that forum.